glacials/twos.dev/src/cold/apple.md

 miss the remote-free life.

-Ecosystem effects of Apple TV include typing: when a text input is selected on the Apple TV, a notification shows on my iOS devices allowing me to use them as a keyboard.
+Ecosystem effects of Apple TV include typing: when a text input is selected on the Apple TV, a notification shows on your iOS devices allowing you to use them as keyboards.
 Password manager support works as normal; this is helpful for invoking 1Password to fill logins.

 ### ✔ Google Home → Apple Home {#home}